sqorn/sqorn/docs/docs/tutorial.md

   args: [] }
 ```

-`.from` also accepts raw string arguments.
+`.from` also accepts raw string table names.
 To prevent SQL injection, do not pass user-provided table names.

 ```js
 sq.from('book', 'author').query